 Key topics include: river basin management; development and health; global climate change; and energy.

-The course assessment has three components totalling 190 marks:
+The course assessment has two components totalling 140 marks:

-Both the question papers and the assignment are set and externally marked by the Scottish Qualifications Authority (SQA).
+Both the question papers are set and externally marked by the Scottish Qualifications Authority (SQA).

 The grade awarded is based on the total marks achieved across course assessment.